l4ur4oliveira/freelance-hours/README.md

 3. To seed database: `php artisan db:seed`

 4. To do steps 2 and 3 at the same time: `php artisan migrate:fresh --seed`

+### Web server and views

+1. To start server: `php artisan serve` and `npm run dev`

+2. To create a layout using Livewire: `php artisan livewire:layout`

+3. To create a Livewire component: `php artisan livewire:make`

+4. To create a view: `php artisan make:view`